 The Emperor Penguin is a perfect example that nature provides us of gender equality and co-responsibility.
 The Emperor Penguin tackles as well the stereotypical vision of “traditional” and old-fashioned distributions of roles, where women are caregivers and men are the breadwinners, just as COFACE Families Europe has always been promoting, and is highlighting on such a historic day as today on International Women’s Day!

-Join us tomorrow by registering here, spread the word, and continue the discussion with our social media communities!
+Spread the word, and continue the discussion with our social media communities!

 Full programme here.